Capitals–Penguins rivalry: 2015–16

 The series shifted to the Consol Energy Center for game three.
-The Penguins opened the game with first period goals from right wingers Patric Hornqvist and Tom Kuhnhackl to grab a 2–0 lead heading into the first intermission.
+The Penguins opened the game with first period goals from right wingers Patric Hörnqvist and Tom Kühnhackl to grab a 2–0 lead heading into the first intermission.
 Carl Hagelin added to the Penguins' lead with a goal in the second period for a 3–0 lead.
 Washington would try to comeback as Alexander Ovechkin and Justin Williams scored in the third period for the Capitals to cut Pittsburgh's lead to 3–2.
 That would turn out to be the final score of the game, giving the Penguins a 2–1 series lead.
 Pittsburgh's Kris Letang, however, was suspended for the next game for leaving his feet just before hitting Marcus Johansson.
 He was originally whistled for interference, and then was suspended one game by the NHL's Department of Player Safety for making Johansson's head the main point of contact.
 Game four began with a backhanded shot by center Jay Beagle that went over Matt Murray's shoulder to give the Capitals a 1–0 lead three minutes into the game.
 That lead lasted for about seven minutes, as Penguins' defenseman Trevor Daley scored a goal from a slapshot that deflected off Capitals' defenseman Karl Alzner and past Holtby to tie the game.
 Early in the second period, Pittsburgh center Matt Cullen scored after a lucky bounce off the boards that sent the puck on his stick to set him up for a breakaway goal.
 Later in the period, however, Washington tied the game after defenseman John Carlson roofed a shot past Murray and into the net.
 Late in the third period, Alzner received a penalty for high-sticking Sidney Crosby, but the Penguins could not capitalize and the game went to overtime.
-The sudden-death overtime period did not last long, as Hornqvist scored for Pittsburgh 2:34 into overtime to give the Penguins a 3–2 win in the game and a 3–1 series lead.
+The sudden-death overtime period did not last long, as Hörnqvist scored for Pittsburgh 2:34 into overtime to give the Penguins a 3–2 win in the game and a 3–1 series lead.
 Pittsburgh had lost eight consecutive playoff overtimes prior to this game.

 The Capitals could not afford to lose another game, as they faced elimination heading into game five.
 They got off to a good start in game five, grabbing a 1–0 lead off of an Ovechkin slapshot.
 The Penguins quickly responded with a goal from Chris Kunitz that was scored from a rebound in front of the net, but Washington regained the lead later on when Ovechkin assisted on Oshie's go-ahead goal that made the score 2–1.
 Justin Williams followed this by capitalizing on a Brian Dumoulin turnover to put the Capitals ahead, 3–1.
 There was no scoring in the third period, giving Washington a 3–1 win to keep their season alive.